coffandro/integration-duet3d/README.rst

-Meltingplot Duet <-> Simplyprint connector
+Duet RepRapFirmware <-> Simplyprint.io connector
 ==========================================

 This package provides a connector between a Duet based 3D printer and the